 Funeral costs have increased continuously since the 1980s.
 Today, it can cost from anything up to and beyond $9,000 or more depending on certain factors.
 Caskets and urns alone can cost thousands of dollars, depending on the style and material used.
 The average cost does not include common items and services such as transportation, body preparation, grave linings, flowers, or a headstone.
+Funeral insurance can help defray these costs.
 Although the funeral home is separate to the cemetery, they do not get the funds agreed for the plot rental.

 Creating a good image will allow people to feel trustworthy about your services and in this case you should be sure to look at the following:

 - Create an attractive corporate image.
 You must take care of the image of your business.

 - Stay up to date with the news.